 Since many construction works involve asbestos products, you need to be proactive and vigilant enough to gather necessary information about the job site.
 If you are doubtful about the asbestos dangers in the workplace, do not hesitate to ask your employers if there is proper protective equipment or what preventive measures he is going to take to ensure your safety.
 When it comes to ensuring prevention against asbestos exposure, staying well informed is the key.

 Since asbestos exposure happens when a person inhales the microscopic asbestos particles, wearing a highly effective mask is one of the vital steps in prevention.
 To get the best protection against asbestos exposure, workers should be given HEPA-filter masks.
 Equipped with high-efficiency particulate air filters, this mask can capture at least 99.97 percent of the harmful fibre.
 While working with asbestos-containing products, workers must use proper asbestos mask and equipment to ensure protection from the asbestos fibres.
+For non licenced asbestos work & short working durations when working with asbestos, disposable, half-mask or semi-disposable respirators that provide the correct level of protection can be worn however If you need to work for long duration's or if you have a beard or stubble, you will need a powered respirator.

 Asbestos awareness training or safety courses should be given to construction workers who perform asbestos-related jobs.
 From informing them about the factors that contribute to asbestos exposure, preventive measures to avoid health hazards, to the proper using of safety equipment etc, the course includes several important topics.
 The training programmes also talk about the guidelines to prevent asbestos exposure on the construction sites.